 1 – Renting through online portals

 This is a fairly simple tip that I imagine you are all aware of.
-Renting a car online allows us to compare costs and rely on intermediaries such as Rentalcars (a service I use pretty much all the time) who analyze all the possible rental companies for the time and place you are doing your research.
+Renting a car online allows us to compare costs and rely on intermediaries such as Rentalcars (CLICK HERE to see the offers) who analyze all the possible rental companies for the time and place you are doing your research.

 There are really a lot of sites that allow you to compare different services.
 In addition, free cancellation and possibly price matching has also appeared in the online car rental world.
 Using online intermediaries means relying on safe and serious services that I completely rely on and have always been very comfortable with, just read all the various rental clauses carefully.